Adversarial Defenses via Vector Quantization: Introduction

 \section{Introduction}

-Despite their prevalent successes, modern deep neural networks are challenged by adversarial attacks \cite{lbfgs}, where a carefully constructed small perturbation of the input may cause a well-trained neural network to output a wrong decision.
-Since their discovery, adversarial attacks have attracted significant research attention \cite{meng2017magnet, moosavi2017universal} and intense research efforts have been spent on developing mechanisms to defend the neural network models against such attacks \cite{pgd, zhang2021towards, trades}.
+Prevalent as they are, modern deep neural networks (DNNs) are highly vulnerable to adversarial examples \cite{lbfgs}, where carefully crafted small perturbations to the input can cause a well-trained neural network to make incorrect decisions.
+Since their discovery, adversarial attacks have attracted significant research attention \cite{meng2017, moosavi2017}, leading to intense efforts to develop mechanisms that protect DNNs from such attacks (see, e.g., \cite{pgd, zhang2021, trades}).

-The typical mechanisms of adversarial defenses include modifying the training process (also known as adversarial training) \cite{fgsm,pgd,sankaranarayanan2018regularizing}, modifying the network structure \cite{gu2014towards, papernot2016distillation, zhang2021towards}, modifying the input \cite{xu2017feature, randdisc}, and so on \cite{akhtar2018threat}.
-Adversarial training involves replacing a portion or all of the original training set with adversarial examples.
-Despite the effectiveness of adversarial training, it is shown that there still exist new adversarial examples \cite{moosavi2017universal} that can fool the adversarially trained network and that adversarial training may suffer from robust overfitting\cite{rice2020overfitting}.
-The defenses based on structural modification\textemdash such as adding additional layers or sub-networks, changing loss or activation function\textemdash may entail high computational complexity \cite{ross2018improving}, and are sometimes limited by the radius within which adversarial perturbations can be resisted \cite{papernot2016distillation}.
-The defenses that modify the inputs (\ie Feature Squeezing \cite{xu2017feature}, JPEG compression \cite{dziugaite2016study}, and Randomized Discretization \cite{randdisc}) pre-process the input to reduce the adversarial noise.
-However, most of these defenses either lack a theoretical guarantee of robustness or fail to achieve state-of-the-art performance.

-Among the defenses that process the input, Randomized Discretization (RandDisc) \cite{randdisc} injects Gaussian noise into the input image and then discretizes each pixel.
-Relative to most other defenses, this approach has the advantage of offering some theoretic guarantee, in terms of certified accuracy.
-However, it has limited robustness against attacks with a large perturbation radius.
-This work is built upon the theoretical foundation of RandDisc and aims at developing stronger defenses that perform comparably or even superior to the state of the art while also presenting a theoretical guarantee.